RickCarlino/KoalaCards/README.md

 - I use the app every day for studying, but the documentation is, well, not great.
 If you really want to use this app, consider DMing me on Reddit/LinkedIn/ClubHouse for help.
 - By design, the app won't quiz on reading or writing.
 This is a speaking/listening app.
 - The target user is English speakers trying to learn Korean.
 I can add other language pairs later, but the main focus right now is EN/KO.

-## Costs (April 2023) 💰

-The app uses Google Cloud and OpenAI APIs, and neither of these services is free.
-Doing two sessions which generate three new phrases (while reviewing older phrases) costs $0.04 in July of 2023.
-Phrase generation is significantly more expensive than reviewing.
-The cost of Speech-to-text/Text-to-speech for a much longer session is 1 cent USD / session.
-Because of caching mechanisms, text-to-speech becomes cheaper over time.

 ## Better Name Needed 📛